background grid image

 Deploying Nix-built containers to Kubernetes

-While it’s easy to fall in love with Nix and want to use it to build and configure just about everything, let’s face it: few of us are in a position to do so, especially in the workplace.
+While it’s great to fall in love with Nix and want to use it to build and configure just about everything, let’s face it: few of us are in a position to do so, especially in the workplace.
 “Hey team, let’s Nixify our entire stack!” is unlikely to endear you to your coworkers at daily standup.
 Fortunately, Nix is good at enough things that you can reap many of its potential benefits by incorporating it into only a subset of an already existing software pipeline.

 In this post, I’ll provide a concrete example of this by using Nix inside a fairly standard DevOps pipeline that builds Docker images and deploys them to Kubernetes in CI.
 Nix does a lot of heavy lifting in this scenario but it doesn’t do everything: it doesn’t stand up any infrastructure and it doesn’t handle deployment.
 That’s all left to popular, trusted tools and platforms from outside the Nix universe.
 I hope that this example inspires you to find ways to incrementally introduce Nix into your own stacks.